azro1/green-light-media/README.md

 ## Getting Started

-This is a simple HTML & CSS landing page.
-You are free to make any changes and add features to it.
+This is a simple HTML & CSS landing page which i have made open source to help  you get started with making contribututions.
+You are free to make changes and add features to you like 😆

 ## Contributing 🔨